 - Place your pot in a zip lock bag and seal the bag.
 Keep it damp in the refrigerator for a minimum of a month.
 As cold, wet water is absorbed into the seed, the embryo undergoes a biochemical process known as "after ripening".
 Reversal of after-ripening can occur if the seeds dry out at any time during the cold-stratification process.

 How to Plant Sarracenia Seed

 Seed germination is the next step of the process and probably the most anticipated part up until now.
 After being in the refrigerator for a month, pour a tablespoon of distilled water into the bottom of the bag.
-Re-seal the bag then place it under a T-8 fluorescent light fixtures on a shelf indoors.
+Re-seal the bag then place it under a T-8 fluorescent light fixtures on a shelf indoors on a 12 hour light cycle.
 T-8’s produce the ideal amount of heat for Sarracenia germination.